Another round-up of the best Mac OS X software I can find.

 Remember to pair your remote with your Mac so that other people can’t unlock your laptop with theirs.

 TheftSensor is free but the the company behind has another more advanced non-free application called Undercover.
-Install this and should your Mac be stolen notify them and the next time your Mac hits in the Internet it’ll realise it’s stolen and start sending iSight cam pics of the perpetrator using your PC as well as IP tracking information.
+Install this and should your Mac be stolen notify them and the next time your Mac hits in the Internet it’ll realize it’s stolen and start sending iSight cam pics of the perpetrator using your PC as well as IP tracking information.

 If that doesn’t do the trick it starts to simulate hardware failures and then should it find itself on an Apple certified service center IP allocation it’ll let the service tech know it’s been stolen.